Anubhavn/anubhavn.github.io/index.md

 # Hi There!

-I'm an undergraduate math major at the University of Chicago!
+I'm an undergraduate math major at the University of Chicago, and president and founder of the [UChicago Applied Mathematics Club (UCAMC)](https://ucamc.github.io/)!
 Here are some of the expository papers I have written:

 - [An Introduction to Brownian Motion](/An_Introduction_to_Brownian_Motion (2).pdf)
 - [The Fourier Operator and The Characteristic Function](/Bootcamp_Probability_Lecture.pdf)